rosell-dk/webp-convert/docs/converting/introduction-for-converting.md

 ### Near-lossless
 *cwebp* and *vips* supports "near-lossless" mode.
 Near lossless produces a webp with lossless encoding but adjusts pixel values to help compressibility.
 The result is a smaller file.
 The price is described as a minimal impact on the visual quality.

-As unnecessary large conversions are rarely desirable, this library per default sets near-lossless to 60.
+As unnecessary large conversions are rarely desirable, this library per default sets *near-lossless* to 60.
 To disable near-lossless, set it to 100.

 You can read more about the near-lossless mode [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek)

+### Alpha-lossless
+*cwebp*, *vips* and *imagickbinary* supports "alpha-quality" option.
+This allows lossy compressing of the alpha channel.

+As unnecessary large conversions are rarely desirable, this library per default sets *alpha-quality* to 80.
+Set it to 100 to achieve lossless compression of alhpa.

+You can read more about the alpha-quality option [here](https://developers.google.com/speed/webp/docs/cwebp)

 ### PNG og JPEG-specific options.